francescoraves483/LTNT/README.md

 # LTNT customizable hardware and required minimum specifications

-The open source software mentioned before can potentially run on any compatible device, provided that it is respecting the following minimum requirements:
+In order to perform the measurements, the open source software mentioned above can potentially run on any compatible device, provided that it is respecting the following minimum requirements:
 - Two (possibly equal) Linux devices are needed and should be attached at the two ends of the network at which the user is interested to measure the aforementioned metrics.
 At least Linux kernel version 4.14 is recommended.
 - Both the devices should have a dedicated Ethernet port, which is used by LTNT test manager to send/receive control data and to synchronize the execution of the tests between these devices.
 This dedicated port should be *dedicated* and not used to connect the devices to the network under test.
 The two dedicated ports should be connected, if possible, with a point-to-point connection, i.e. with a single Ethernet cable (Gigabit Ethernet is better than 100 Mbit Ethernet).
 These ports/interfaces should also be used to precisely sinchronize the clocks of the two devices (by using `linuxptp` or any other clock synchronization package).
-Any failure in providing the clock synchronization will result in inaccurate unidurectional latency measurements (while all the other measurements should be unaffected).
+Any failure in providing the clock synchronization will result in inaccurate unidirectional latency measurements (while all the other measurements should be unaffected).
 We highly recommend, for this purpose, Ethernet NICs supporting the PTP (IEEE 1588) Hardware Clock synchronization, like Intel i210-T1, i210AT/i211AT, i219-V.
-- The devices should be connected to the network under test (either through Ethernet, or through 802.11, or through any other interface different than the dedicated one mentioned before) and should be reachable in both directions via IPv4. **The user may need to configure port forwarding if a device performing a NAT is placed in between.**
+- The devices should be connected to the network under test (either through Ethernet, or through 802.11, or through any other interface different than the dedicated one mentioned before) and should be **reachable in both directions via IPv4**. **The user may need to configure port forwarding if a device performing a NAT is placed in between.**

 However, the **official LTNT platform** is composed by a **specific hardware**, which has been extensively tested and which proved to be ideal for the purpose of performing network measurements, on which the software mentioned before should be integrated.